VarunProg/spaceX/readme.md

 2. Install the necessary dependencies using the provided installation script.
 3. Run the application on your preferred environment.
 4. Access the application through the provided URL.
-5. Explore the various features and functionalities to gain valuable insights into elevator operations.
+5. Explore the various features and functionalities to gain valuable insights into spaceX API operations.